 Hey: Fuck Barb.

 Barb thinkpieces abound, though.
 This Salon article cites her "awesome power of friendship" (Barb's friendship consists of occasional lifts, being so lame at a party that her best friend almost doesn't get laid from it, kind of lowkey slut-shaming her, then dying!
-How is that awesome!)
-Vanity Fair attributes Barb-mania to the fact that "the bespectacled, freckle-flecked Barb looks more like someone you might actually meet in real life".
-(If I wanted to watch TV for people I would meet in real life I have Jeremy Kyle and the nervous giggling of Come Dine With Me shit-shows – I don't need an iconically boring freckle nerd.)
-Vulture deigns her a "fashion icon" ("Yo, mum!
-Grandma fell down the stairs again into all those bin bags full of clothes you put out to take to the charity shop!
+How is that awesome?)
+Vanity Fair attributes Barb-mania to the fact that "the bespectacled, freckle-flecked Barb looks more like someone you might actually meet in real life."
+(If I wanted to watch TV for people I would meet in real life, I have Jeremy Kyle and the nervous giggling of Come Dine with Me shitshows—I don't need an iconically boring freckle nerd.)
+Vulture deigns her a "fashion icon" ("Yo, mom!
+Grandma fell down the stairs again into all those bin bags full of clothes you put out to take to the thrift store!
 I think she's really hurt this time, she looks so bad!"
 "That's just Barb!")